slobodin/software-renderer/README.md

 Usage
 =====
-Check out distr directory to get compiled examples (actually, one example). wasd - move, mouse + left mouse button - cam control.
+Check out distr directory to get compiled examples (actually, one example).
+Use wasd to  perform camera moving, mouse + left mouse button - cam control.

 **Note**: resources need to be in the executable directory, or this dir may be passed explicitly to the renderer through command line.

-for example:
-$ ./client-tk ../../resources
+For example: $ ./client-tk ../../resources
 Otherwise you'll get nothing.

 Compile